bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-components.md

 -	`dialogueScene(sceneDefinition: any, openDialogue?: boolean): void`
 	Creates a new dialogue scene to be used within your add-on.
 This function is only available if your project target version is at least "1.17.40"

+-	`lootTable(lootTable: any): string`
+     Returns a string that points to your defined loot table

+-	`tradeTable(tradeTable: any): string`
+     Returns a string that points to your defined trade table

+-	`spawnRule(spawnRule: any): void`
+     Creates a new spawn rule file for entities that use the custom component

 #### Item